FRIENDS OF

 LAKE KEGONSA SOCIETY

 FOLKS lake improvement projects focus on phosphorus reduction and public education, emphasizing ways homeowners can help reduce phosphorus input to the lake.
-Specific initiatives include leaf management, native plantings, aquatic debris pick-up and rain barrel installation.
+Specific initiatives include leaf management, leaf pickup, native plantings, aquatic debris pick-up and rain barrel installation.

 FOLKS identified 20 locations where water flows into Lake Kegonsa..
 FOLKS is trying to identify specific projects to reduce the run-off and consequently the amount of phosphorus entering the lake.